Title: Final Girls

 Final Girls is like a horror movie – and a good one.
 It has an original plot that really draws the reader into the story, and yes, there are some gruesome details that those who love horror movies and books have come to enjoy.
 From the scary, thrilling moments to the everyday look into the main character’s life, there isn’t a single dull moment the entire way through the book – it really kept me on my toes and kept me guessing and interested, all the way to the very end.

 The characters in the book are so real and full of personality, and all of their horror stories really add to the chilling atmosphere of the book.
 Quincy, Lisa, and Sam have all been through ordeals that no one should ever have to deal with – ordeals that they were the only survivors of, and they carry that around with them.
 While they never meet, despite the media trying to get them to for ages, things go south when Lisa ends up dead, and Sam decides to seek out Quincy to put a stop to everything that is going on.

 Like I said, the creepy vibes that I got off this book make it a perfect summer thriller, and I think I’m adding it to my favorites list!
 If you like thrillers, don’t miss this one!

 There are so many well thought out elements and details in Final Girls that makes it such a joy to read.
 I really found myself drawn to the characters the most, as this book really is a character driven novel that I honestly have to recommend to anyone who likes a good thriller .

 Note: I received an eARC of this book from the publisher via NetGalley in exchange for an honest review.
 Thank you!

-Guest review contributed by Here’s to Happy Endings.
+This guest review was contributed by Here’s to Happy Endings.
 Kelly focuses on young adult book reviews, with author interviews, giveaways, and memes such as Waiting on Wednesdays, as well as participating in blog tours.
 She enjoys working with authors to promote books!